auth.group.sso.policy

 MethodSignatureReturnsDescription

-get(ctx, connectionId)EnterprisePolicyReturns the canonical policy for a connection.
+get(ctx, groupId)GroupConnectionPolicyReturns the canonical policy for a group.

-update(ctx, connectionId, patch)EnterprisePolicyApplies a partial update and returns the new policy.
+update(ctx, groupId, patch)GroupConnectionPolicyApplies a partial update and returns the new policy.

-validate(ctx, connectionId){ checks: [...] }Validates the policy document for a connection.
+validate(ctx, groupId){ checks: [...] }Validates the policy document for a group.
 Each check has its own ok field.

 Default policy